-Going before the Administrative Law Judge
+Going Before the Administrative Law Judge

 If you live in Pennsylvania and have been denied Social Security Disability benefits in your initial application, your appeal begins with a hearing in front of an Administrative Law Judge.
-You have 60 days to file an appeal; at 61 days or more, you must start the entire application process over from the beginning.
+You have 60 days to file an appeal; at 61 days or more, you must start the entire Social Security application process from the beginning.

 - Collect all the pertinent documentation, including your initial application